 - Est. Second to Fourth Century AD: We have evidence of Marian prayers, or explicit references to her intercession, from an early period of Church History.

 The little known prayer to Mary’s womb in the Gospel of Bartholomew 4:17 may be the earliest record we have of a Marian petition.
 Stephen J. Shoemaker dates the prayer to the second century (see Mary in Early Christian Faith and Devotion, 2016, p.
 93-95), though such a dating is predicated conflating this apocryphal writing with heretical “Gospels” of the Gnostics.
-(Note: While their is a certain Gnostic snobbishness about the work, and it was rejected in the West, it enjoyed some popularity in the Eastern part of the Church and apparently was not explicitly Gnostic in its cosmology.)
+(Note: While there is a certain Gnostic snobbishness about the work, and it was rejected in the West, it enjoyed some popularity in the Eastern part of the Church and apparently was not explicitly Gnostic in its cosmology.)
 My own opinion is that a dating in the second or third century is more likely than a fourth century dating.
 Those who would date the work to the fourth or fifth century do so simply because of a preconceived view of its “advanced Mariology.”
 If Marian veneration precedes these centuries, than such a dating automatically becomes unreasonable.
 Hence, if the genre of the work is consistent with those of the second and third centuries, this is likely its date.

 From the third century, we also have the Anaphoras of Coptic/Egyptian Basil.
 These petitions are from an early Egyptian liturgy, dated as early as the late third century by even Anglican scholars.
 The anaphora clearly shows a belief in Marian intercession and the oldest Sahidic manuscript records for us the following: “…the holy and glorious Mary, Theotokos (Mother of God), and by her prayers have mercy on us all…”